sureshgv/ToDoApplicationBackEnd/README.md

 Simple java web app that fetches todo items from a SQLite Data Base.
-The http response returned like a list of items in a Json format.
+The http response returns a list of items in a Json format.

 Query as follows:
 -----------------
-Once deploy to Apache Tomcat server. http://localhost:8080/ToDoApplicationBackEnd/getToDoItems
+Once deployed to Apache Tomcat server.
+You can access using the following query. http://localhost:8080/ToDoApplicationBackEnd/getToDoItems

-Give the response:
+Gives the response:
 ------------------
 {
 "todoItems": [